mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 Abstracting the concept of volume: the axioms for a determinant
 ---------------------------------------------------------------

-The definition of a determinant does not actually start with the calculation of of volume in the usual sense, but rather, we will start in a more abstract place: axiomizing the properties that "volume" should have:
+The definition of a determinant does not actually start with the calculation of of volume in the usual sense, but rather, we will start in a more abstract place: axiomizing the properties that "volume" should have.

 **1. The determinant of the identity matrix is one**

 This makes intuitive sense: the parallelopided formed by the columns of the identity matrix form a hypercube in $m$-dimensional space.
-The volume of a cube is simply the product of the sides of the cube; in this case, they're all of length one so the volume should be one:That is, we have
+The volume of a cube is simply the product of the sides of the cube; in this case, they're all of length one so the volume should be one:

+That is, we have

 $$\text{Det}(\boldsymbol{I}) = 1$$

-**2. If two columns are equal, then the determinant is zero**
+**2. If two columns of a matrix are equal, then its determinant is zero**

+First, let's consider what we mean by "volume" in an m-dimensional space.
+To illustrate volume, let's consider the cube

 Deriving the formula for a determinant